tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/只读/灾备实例/创建只读实例_intl_en.md

     - **Existing RO group**: Specify an existing read-only group.
 If multiple read-only instances are purchased at a time, all of them will be assigned to the read-only group.
     Their weights will be allocated as configured in the read-only group.
 If assignment by the system is set for the read-only group, the instances will be added to the group automatically according to the purchased specifications.
 If custom allocation is set, their weights will be zero by default.
 		As the same private IP is shared within a read-only group, if a VPC is used, the same security group settings will be shared.
 If a read-only group is specified, it is not possible to customize any security group when instances are purchased.
  >- Remove Delayed RO Instances: This option indicates whether to enable the removal policy.
-If a read-only instance is removed when its delay exceeds the threshold, it will become inactive, its weight will be set to 0 automatically, and warning notifications will be sent out (for more information on how to configure the read-only instance removal alarm and recipients, see [Alarm Policies (Cloud Monitor)](https://intl.cloud.tencent.com/document/product/236/8457)).
+If a read-only instance is removed when its delay exceeds the threshold, it will become inactive, its weight will be set to 0 automatically, and warning notifications will be sent out.
 The instance will be put back into the read-only group when its delay falls below the threshold.
 No matter whether this option is enabled, a read-only instance that is removed due to instance failure will rejoin the read-only group when it is repaired.
+For more information on how to configure the read-only instance removal alarm and recipients, see [Alarm Policies (Cloud Monitor)](https://intl.cloud.tencent.com/document/product/236/8457).
 ![](https://main.qcloudimg.com/raw/5c002d37fdeb72a5396a394133672338.png)
 4. After the purchase is completed, you will be redirected to the instance list.
 After the status of the instance is displayed as **Running**, it can be used normally.